Sendero-Project/Sendero/README.md

 Sendero
 =======

-Sendero is a lighting system developed for artistic production.
-It offers both software and hardware solutions.
+Sendero is a RGB LED lighting system for artistic production.
+It offers both software and hardware solutions and its provided by [Medialab](https://www.fing.edu.uy/grupos/medialab/), Facultad de Ingeniería de la Universidad de la República, Montevideo, Uruguay.

 Architecture
 ------------